Trump tweets about Russia probe spark warnings from lawmakers

 "I never asked Comey to stop investigating Flynn.
 Just more Fake News covering another Comey lie!"
 Trump said on Twitter on Sunday.

-On CBS, Graham criticized Comey, saying he believes the former FBI director made some "very, very wrong" decisions during his tenure as FBI director.
+On CBS, Graham criticized Comey, saying he believed the former FBI director made some "very, very wrong" decisions during his tenure.
 But Graham also said Trump should be careful about his tweets.

 "I'd be careful if I were you, Mr. President.
 I'd watch this," Graham said.

-(Reporting by David Morgan, Susan Cornwell in Washington and Karen Freifeld in New York; Writing by Roberta Rampton and Caren Bohan; Editing by Mary Milliken)
+(Reporting by Roberta Rampton in Washington and Karen Freifeld in New York; Additional reporting by David Morgan and Susan Cornwell in Washington; Writing by Roberta Rampton and Caren Bohan; Editing by Mary Milliken and Peter Cooney)